pharo-ai/decision-tree-model/README.md

 ### DecisionTreeModel - CART

 Another algorithm for building decision trees is CART.
 It can also handle numerical and categorical variables but only does binary splits on the data.
-For numerical variables it does a split over a threshold, and for categorical it performs a test in the form `a value is in a subset of values`.
-Since checking all possible subsets for the data would be exponentially hard, we will check for subsets with a single value.
+For numerical variables it does a split over a threshold, and for categorical it performs a test in the form: is `a value` in `a subset of values`?.
+Since checking all possible subsets of values for a variable would be exponentially hard, we will check for subsets with a single value.
 This means that we will split over examples that satisfy `aVariable=aValue` and the ones that do not.

 Going back to our tennis example: